lintonye/learnreact.design/_posts/2017-06-20-what-is-react-native.md

 ![what is React Summary](/images/reactjs-react-native/1-react-summary.png)

 You see, React is a great tool for building user interfaces *on the web*.
 With React, you can build the UI by describing what you want instead of how to update the UI (reactive UI), organize the code in reusable components, and create performant UI without worrying about DOM the slowpoke (virtual DOM).
 More and more web developers choose React because it allows them to focus on a bigger picture instead of low-level details.
-We call this way of building the UI *React paradigm*, which basically means the way how you think about a problem and how you describe it and its solution[^2].
+We call this way of building the UI *React paradigm*.
+A paradigm is basically the way how you think about a problem and how you describe it and its solution[^2].

 That's great for web apps.
 What about other platforms, such as iOS and Android?
 Wouldn't it be great if you could apply the same *React paradigm* to the development of mobile apps?

-In a way, mobile platforms work in a similar fashion as the Web.
+In a way, mobile platforms work in the same fashion as the Web.
 There is a model (a tree guy).
 There is something that creates visual elements according to the model (an artist).
 Not surprisingly, the traditional way of building a mobile UI is to directly manipulate the tree model and tell it how to update things (directly talk with the tree guy).
 This has similar shortcomings as directly working with the DOM in a web browser.
-React can definitely help on it.
+React can definitely help on that.

 Similarities aside, mobile platforms are different from the Web, and they are different from each other.
-In the past, building native apps for both iOS and Android meant two completely separate codebases.
-Developers had to learn two different languages and toolchains.
-The same business logic had to be implemented twice.
-It was difficult and expensive to create an app and even more so to maintain it in the long run.
+In the past, developers had to learn the specific language and toolchain of a platform in order to build apps for it.

 This is like working with exotic studios where the staff speak various different languages.
 You'd have to learn all the new languages to communicate with those models.
 It doesn't sound easy, does it?

 ![studio "iOS" and studio "Android"](/images/reactjs-react-native/2-ios-android.png)

+Therefore, if you wanted to build native apps for both iOS and Android, you had to create two completely separate codebases.
+The same business logic had to be implemented twice.
+It was difficult and expensive to create an app and even more so to maintain it in the long run.

-That's why React Native was created.
+That is why React Native was created.
 Let's see how it makes things a lot easier.

 # React Native